GhostInTheToast/GhostInTheToast/README.md

 🌟 Some of my main interests include:

   - Web Applications

   - API Development

   - Scripting

   - Machine Learning

-- Containerization (i know this is weird to list, but i just love the concept too much)
+  - Containerization (I know this is weird to list, but I just love the concept too much)

+  - Building end-to-end systems — especially ones with a visual or real-time element

 ## Contact Me